petchells/cymbeline/README.md

 # Cymbeline

-A Go app that plays the board game reversi.
+A Go app that plays the board game Reversi.

 usage: cymbeline [<options>]